 - Prepare a double boiler

 - Place the lemon peels on the top boiler and cover them with 1 cup of your oil of choice.
-We recommend coconut oil, sweet almond oil, or grapeseed oil.
+We recommend coconut oil, sweet almond oil, or olive oil.

 - Reduce the heat and let the lemon peels infuse with the oil for about 3 hours.